UWB Undergraduate Research Symposium:

 What should my poster look like?
 What should be in my oral presentation?
 What is an abstract?

-Oral presentations should be 10 minutes in length immediately followed by 4 minute question and answer session.
+Oral presentations should be 10 minutes in length immediately followed by a 4 minute question and answer session.
 Presentations should be tailored to an educated but non-expert audience and can include slides (e.g., PowerPoint), live demonstrations or performances, audience participation and/or handouts for the audience.

 The poster should include a statement of the idea investigated, a description of the method or approach used, findings or progress to date, and a summary.